Different Types of AI Agents That Power the Modern Systems

 The AI agents are playing a crucial role in a wide range of industries, helping them improve accuracy, efficiency, and automation.

 Based on cognitive abilities and learning approaches, AI agents range from simple rule-based systems to more complex self-learning models.
-They are as follows:
+The primary seven types of AI agents are simple reflex agents, model-based agents, goal-based agents, utility-based agents, learning agents, Multi-agent systems, and hierarchical agents.
+Here’s a detailed explanation for each one:

 These AI agents rely entirely on the current situation and don't consider past events.
 They act on pre-defined rules (if-then condition) and respond to the provided inputs.